danwing/cidfi/draft-wing-cidfi.md

 to distinguish each QUIC client's UDP 4-tuple.

-To reduce CIDFI setup time the client STUN Indication MAY be sent at the same time as the QUIC Initial packet ({{Section 17.2.2 of QUIC}}), which is encouraged if the client remembers the server supports CIDFI (0-RTT).
+To reduce CIDFI setup time the client STUN Indication MAY be sent at the same time as it establishes connection with the QUIC or DTLS server.

 To prevent replay attacks, the Nonce is usable only for authenticating one UDP 4-tuple.
 When the connection is migrated ({{Section 9 of QUIC}}) the CNE won't apply any CIDFI behavior to that newly-migrated connection.
 The client will have to restart CIDFI procedures at the beginning ({{attach}}).

+After the CIDFI Network Element receives the STUN Indication it informs the client by sending an HTTP message to the client.
+Details TBD.

+As the proof of ownership of its UDP 4-tuple is only useful to CIDFI Network Elements near the client, the client MAY reduce traffic to the server by modulating the IP TTL of its STUN Indication messages.

 Processing continues with the next step.